-The Refuse Rate Board (Rate Board) manages the process to set rates and regulations for residential refuse collection and disposal.
+The Refuse Rate Board (Rate Board) manages the process to set residential rates and regulations for residential refuse collection and disposal.
+The Rate Board does not set the collection rates for commercial customers.
 The Rate Board has three members: the General Manager of the Public Utilities Commission, the City Administrator and the City Controller.